 What enables a constant stream of immigrant groups to politically, economically and socially dominate Blacks? – In politics, how is it that Blacks can be monolithic and loyal political supporters yet their group receives no quid pro quo benefits? – Dr. Claud Anderson

 Palsgrave Macmillan $25.00

 What do you know about Janice Bryant Howroyd, Reginald F. Lewis, Maggie Lena Walker, Richard Parsons and Barbara “B. Smith”?
 What do you know about Richard “Dick Griffey,” Nathaniel R. Goldston III, Lisa Nicole Cloud, Don Barden, James and Robert Paschal?
 Their names may be unfamiliar, yet many could write a short bio on Oprah Winfrey, Jay Z, Serena Williams and LeBron James.
-While those individuals aren’t without merit or mention, there are countless Black business titans who have triumphed overwhelming odds, including race and gender politics and grabbed success.
+While those individuals aren’t without merit or mention, there are countless Black business titans who have triumphed overwhelming odds, including race and gender politics and snatched success.
 These models are often overlooked because their influence lies in industries beyond entertainment and sports.
 In The Wealth Choice, Dennis Kimbro teaches how to develop a wealth mentality, employ winning habits, commit to lifelong education, center financial goals around one’s passions, and execute a plan of short term sacrifice for long term rewards.
 In addition, Kimbro shares endless pearls of wisdom from exclusive interviews and private conversations had with Cathy Hughes, Tyler Perry, Steve Harvey, Lisa Price of Carol’s Daughter, and others.